MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-edit-and-continue-csharp.md

  Edit and Continue is invoked automatically when you make changes in break mode, then choose a debugger execution command, such as **Continue**, **Step**, or **Set Next Statement**, or evaluate a function in a debugger window.

 > [!NOTE]
 >  Edit and Continue is not supported when debugging optimized code, mixed native/managed code, or SQL Server common language runtime (CLR) integration code.
 For information on other unsupported scenarios, see [Supported Code Changes (C# and Visual Basic)](../debugger/supported-code-changes-csharp.md).
-If you try to apply code changes in one of these scenarios, the debugger puts up a dialog box explaining that Edit and Continue is not supported.
+If you try to apply code changes in one of these scenarios, the debugger displays a dialog box explaining that Edit and Continue is not supported.

 ### To invoke Edit and Continue automatically